meredithspalmer/NatGeo-AI/MegaDetector.md

 brew install git
 ```

-**(3) Timelapse Software**: FILL IN

-**(4) [Mac Users Only] Windows Emulator**: [Timelapse](https://saul.cpsc.ucalgary.ca/timelapse/) (the image analyser that we will read our data in to) does not run on Macs (boo!).
+3. **[Mac Users Only] Windows Emulator**: Unfortunately, Timelapse does not run on Macs (boo!).
 If you are working on a Mac, you will need to fire up a Windows emulator when we are ready to upload our AI predictions.

-*What is a Windows emulator?* An emulator allows one computer system (the "host", aka your Mac) to imitate the functions of another computer system (the "guest", aka Windows), enabling you to run software and programs that would otherwise only run on the guest system.
+An emulator allows one computer system (the "host", aka your Mac) to imitate the functions of another computer system (the "guest", aka Windows), enabling you to run software that would otherwise only run on the guest system.

 If you do not already have a Windows emulator installed, you have several options: